-You’re Being Impatient
+You’re Being Impatient or Have Unrealistic Expectations

-You’re Eating Too Many/Too Few Calories
+You’re Eating Too Much

-You’re Focused On Weight
+You’re Focused On the Scale and Weight

 You’re Not Including Strength Training

 In reality though, strength training, not cardio is the real fat burner, and should be the focal point of every weight loss exercise routine.

 You’re Not Very Active

 Do you sit behind a computer all day?
 A little activity can go a long way.
 Sometimes a single workout followed by a day of inactivity just isn’t enough.

-Too Much Stress
+Lack of Sleep or Too Much Stress

 You’re Being Inconsistent